volpatto/pdeco/README.md

 ## How to use (and modify) the code?

-Open the "notebooks" directory.
+Open the "notebooks" folder.
 You will find three codes .ipynb:

 - phenomenological.ipynb
 This code contains the routines for the three employed phenomenological models.
 The routine includes (i) loading the data, (ii) data regularisation, (iii) sensitivity analysis, and (iv) Bayesian calibration.